Facebook

 Several factors can increase your risk of developing the condition.

-• Family History: Having a family member with hereditary cancer increases your risk of developing the disease.
+• Family History: A family member with hereditary cancer increases your risk of developing the disease.

 • Specific genetic changes: Some people are born with differences in specific genes that increase their risk of developing it.